-Battles added, “The bottom line is we can’t accomplish what either one of us want—successful prosecution—without the other.
+Mike Battles, CFI, former regional LP manager for Stage Stores, added, “The bottom line is, we can’t accomplish what either one of us want—successful prosecution—without the other.
 Sometimes it takes the retailer educating the police about updated changes in legislation.
 Our laws can change quickly and could have important impact on your cases.
 Don’t rely on the police to always be up-to-date on every legislative change simply due to the sheer number of new laws passed each legislative session.”

 Don’t Hand Detectives a Loose-Leaf Folder of Papers

 We’ve all seen him—the totally unorganized coworker with mustard on his shirt, hair a mess, who looks like he just woke up.
 Would you trust that coworker with your most delicate project?
 Probably not.
-The same principles apply when working with law enforcement—organization rules.
+The same principles apply when working with law enforcement; organization rules the day.

 - Case summary—the what, when, how, why of everything that has happened in summation style,